estebanmunchjones2019/plugin-based-architecture-article/Readme.md

 ## Digging deeper: an advanced use case in Angular

-This app was developed on top of the [Tour of Heroes](https://angular.io/tutorial) app by [Nikos Tsokos](https://twitter.com/n_tsokos) -member of [Scotland's Angular Meetup](https://www.youtube.com/channel/UCWIfQn9vUayDkzrrDIjdAjg)  & Sr. Front End Engineer at [Symphonic](https://www.symphonicsoft.com/).-
+This app was developed on top of the [Tour of Heroes](https://angular.io/tutorial) app by [Nikos Tsokos](https://twitter.com/n_tsokos) -member of [Scotland's Angular Meetup](https://www.youtube.com/channel/UCWIfQn9vUayDkzrrDIjdAjg)  & Sr. Front End Engineer.

 You can download the app from this [gitHub repo](https://github.com/ntsokos/sam-web-component-plugins) and you can watch this [Youtube video](https://www.youtube.com/watch?v=CjbX5r5gvvo&ab_channel=Scotland%27sAngularMeetup) explaining this app in detail: